Wellness at your fingertips

 Mushroom Extracts.
 In addition to a good parasite and heavy metal cleanse, mushroom extracts may need to be used during a cleanse to keep the immune system active.

-Food Grade Diatomaceous Earth is a fossilized deposit of microscopic shells created by one celled plants called Diatoms.
-These plants inhabit all the waters of the earth, and serve as the basic food for aquatic life, just as grass is the basic food for land animals.
+Food Grade Diatomaceous Earth ("DE") is a fossilized deposit of microscopic shells created by one celled plants called diatoms.
+These plants may inhabit all the waters of the earth, and serve as the basic food for aquatic life, just as grass is the basic food for land animals.

-It’s a single cell fossil that acts as a natural and organic insecticide, killing bugs by breaking down their exoskeletons, which causes them to dehydrate.
-It’s a little bit like glass to a parasite, but is like harmless powder to us.
-It is largely made of silica (good for hair and nails) with other trace minerals.
-Diatomaceous Earth is a natural chelator (a compound used to attach and remove heavy metals, parasites, etc.).
+DE acts as a natural and organic insecticide, killing bugs by breaking down their exoskeletons which causes them to dehydrate.
+DE is largely made of silica (good for hair and nails) with other trace minerals.
+DE may be a natural chelator (a compound used to attach and remove heavy metals, parasites, etc.).

 No matter what methods you choose, be patient.
 When thinking about ridding your body of heavy metals, it has been said that it could take one to two years, with a maintenance dose that lasts a lifetime.

 How Can I Know for Certain If I Have Parasites and/or Heavy Metals?